rochars/wavefile/README.md

 fs.writeFileSync("11bit-file-new.wav", wav.toBuffer());
 ```

-The **changeResolution** option only works when dealing with bit depths that to not fill a full sequence of bytes, both to and from.
+The **changeResolution** option only works when dealing with bit depths that do not fill a full sequence of bytes, both to and from.
 Changing to and from other bit depths will always re-scale the samples.

 ### The properties
 ```javascript